scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 so that all jobs execute the SP.
 The user may ask :code:`Knot` to restrict its compute environment to only certain instance types (e.g.
 ``c4.2xlarge``) or may choose a specific Amazon Machine Image (AMI) to be loaded on each compute resource.
-Or they may simply request a minimum, desired, and maximum number of virtual CPUs and let AWS Batch select and manage the EC2 instances.
+Or, they may simply request a minimum, desired, and maximum number of virtual CPUs and let AWS Batch select and manage the EC2 instances.